roundcube/roundcubemail-helpdocs/en_US/settings/identities.rst

     .. note::

-        Instead of pulling and image file into the editor, you can also paste an image from your clipboard after copying it from another application or browser window.
+        Instead of dragging an image file into the editor, you can also paste an image from your clipboard after copying it from another application or browser window.

         Open the image in an image viewer or browser window, then press *Ctrl+C* to copy it,